 Above: Roon iPad interface

 818v3 + Roon

-I have no doubt that the sound of Roon could be further improved if it was running on a dedicated, audio-optimised platform and not on my do-it-all PC.
-But swithing from Sooloos to Roon as a source, I was surprised at the similarities rather than the differences.
+I have no doubt that the sound of Roon could be further improved if it was running on a dedicated, audio-optimized platform and not on my do-it-all PC.
+But switching from Sooloos to Roon as a source, I was surprised at the similarities rather than the differences.
 Compared to streaming Sooloos from the MC200, with Roon on my regular PC midrange becomes slightly less prominent and transients a little less sharp, but overall the difference is not night and day and with either music source, the sound is decidedly of reference quality.
 Importantly the integration of Roon with the Meridian components is just as seamless as it is with Sooloos.

 818v3 + Aurender